-Consequently, Aareal's sound history of relatively low credit losses will be challenged as non-performing loans (NPL) will rise, despite the bank's efforts on the work-out of existing NPLs and its diversified portfolio.
+Consequently, Aareal's sound history of relatively low credit losses will be challenged as nonperforming loans (NPL) are on the rise, despite the bank's efforts to work out the existing NPLs and its diversified portfolio.
 We currently see less value in regional diversification, as the pandemic has synchronised the decline in economic activity across the globe, producing a significant and simultaneous impact.

-Aareal's average loan-to-value ratio of 57% as of June 2020, indicates a solid structure of the total CRE lending book and provides a buffer for potential property price decreases, which have started to materialize at least for retail properties.
-The pressures within the loan-book are further reflected in a significant yield-on-debt 2deterioration for the hotel portfolio, declining to 4.5% for the half-year 2020, from 9.6% as of year-end 2019, reflecting the decline in income generation of the underlying assets.
+Aareal's average loan-to-value ratio of 60% as of year-end 2020 indicates a solid structure of the total CRE lending book and provides a buffer against potential property price decreases, which have started to materialise at least for retail properties.
+The pressure within the loan book is further reflected in a significant yield-on-debt2 deterioration in the hotel portfolio, which fell to 3.0% as of year-end 2020 from 9.6% as of year-end 2019, reflecting the decline in income generation by the underlying assets.

-The bank's problem loan ratio of 3.8% as of June 2020 remained high compared with that of its closest domestic peers.
-Most of the bank's total problem loan exposures stem from its legacy exposures to Italy, followed by the UK.
-Aareal's initiated measures to effectively and meaningfully reduce the risks resulting from these exposures finally did lead to an improvement in nonperforming loans in late 2019; however, the downside risks for the economy have risen to unprecedented levels in the meantime, although we expect those to be mitigated by the bank's strong capitalisation metrics.
+The bank's problem loan ratio increased to 5.7% as of year-end 2020 from 3.6% as of year-end 2019 and is high compared with that of its closest domestic peers.
+Most of the bank's total problem loan exposures stem from its legacy exposures to Italy, followed by increasing NPLs in the UK, reflecting the impact of the pandemic, particularly on the retail sector.
+Aareal's initiated measures to effectively and significantly reduce the risks resulting from its legacy portfolios led to an improvement in NPLs in late 2019; however, the economic impact of the pandemic did outweigh those efforts.

-Aareal's problem loan ratio has improved after a portfolio cleanup
+Exhibit 5 Aareal's problem loan ratio is increasing again